Keys to great Stage Presence are:

 - engagement of your audience

-They are relevant to all categories of performers and presenters; vocalists, musicians, dancers, actors, MCs, business presenters and anyone else who is required to communicate from a stage, rostrum or in front of a camera or microphone.
+These fundamental elements are central to my Stage Presence Guidance work, both in individual masterclasses or group workshops with vocalists, musicians, dancers, actors, MCs, businessmen, keynote speakers, professionals, toastmasters and anyone else who is required to communicate from a stage, rostrum or in front of a camera or microphone.

-I can help you be the best that you can be.
+I can help you to discover the best performer you can be.

 In preparation for a performance, there are many factors that need your attention.
 These include: